Last updated on July 22, 2023

 Legendary-Matters EDH Decks

 Maybe you’re playing a deck like Sisay, Weatherlight Captain and you already have a lot of these cards or you’re interested in spending the money.
-It’s more than 20 bucks for Hammerheim, and it really has almost zero use outside of it being legendary.
+Maybe after Jodah, the Unifier and all the legendary matters cards in Lord of the Rings: Tales of Middle-earth, you’re ready to sleeve up The Prismatic Bridge and give it a try.

 Can You Have More than One of a Legendary Land in a Deck?